HUHNcode/Lucid-addon/docs/ChatBot.md

-# **Lucid Addon - ChatBot Module Documentation**
+# **Lucid Addon - ChatBot Module Documentation (Extended)**

 ## **Overview**

 The **ChatBot** module in the **Lucid Addon** automatically detects and responds to chat messages based on configurable settings.
 It extracts relevant messages using **regular expressions (regex)**, filters them according to **needed and forbidden keywords**, and searches for **predefined item triggers** to generate appropriate replies.

-This module is highly customizable, allowing users to fine-tune message detection, response timing, and keyword filtering.
+This module is highly customizable, allowing users to fine-tune message detection, response timing, keyword filtering, and now even the customizable output message format.

 ---